gitkeniwo/overthewire/wargames/bandit.md

 It is suggested to learn vim first, but you can open a new file in vim using `:e[dit] file` - edit a file in a new buffer.
 A buffer is just like a tab in vim.

-Remember in Level 13->14 how every bandit password is stored at `/etc/bandit_pass/bandit00` and can be read by the corresponding owner themselves?
+Remember in Level 13->14 how every bandit password is stored at `/etc/bandit_pass/bandit00` and can be read by the corresponding owner themselves.
+This is exactly where we are heading.

 <img width="878" alt="image" src="https://github.com/user-attachments/assets/65970b05-43e1-4aa8-959d-de7bbb711f8f" />
 <img width="878" alt="image" src="https://github.com/user-attachments/assets/b38657b3-969e-487e-8a29-25596ef29622" />